About This Course

 |Online - Live Virtual||December 6-10, 2021 | 9-11AM and 1-3:30PM MDT daily||$1500||Register Online|

 Course Syllabus & Topics

 The virtual version of this class will be taught over 5 half days instead of 3 full days.
-The class will be taught in two 2 hour sessions each day from 9-11AM and 1-3PM MDT, with a 2 hour break from 11AM-1PM MDT.
+The class will be taught in two 2 hour sessions each day from 9-11AM and 1-3:30PM MT, with a 2 hour break from 11AM-1PM MT.

 Knowledge of programming in the Python standard language (data structures, control flow, assignment, functions, and package access) and familiarity with array programming in NumPy is required.
 Familiarity with the Pandas and matplotlib libraries is also required (DataFrames, indexing, plot grids).
 Knowledge of general data analysis techniques and basic statistics (mean, standard deviation, correlation, etc.) is strongly recommended.

 Individuals who have taken Enthought’s Python Foundations, Python for Scientists and Engineers, Python for Data Science, or Python for Data Analysis classes will have met the prerequisites for the course.

 - Linear and nonlinear models

 - Cost functions, regularization methods, and other constraints

 - Logarithmic and curvilinear transforms